 John H. Prescott Marine Mammal Rescue Assistance Grant Program

 The Prescott Grant Program provides funding for members of the national marine mammal stranding network through a competitive grant process.
-Since 2001, the Program has provided over $52.8 million dollars to our stranding network partners through 617 grants.
-These grants support the rescue and rehabilitation of stranded marine mammals, data collection from living or dead stranded marine mammals for health research, and facility operation costs.
+Since 2001, the Program has provided over $60.2 million to our stranding network partners through 696 grants.
+These grants support the rescue and rehabilitation of stranded marine mammals, data collection from living or dead stranded marine mammals for health research, and facility operating costs.

 - Programmatic Environmental Impact Statement on the Marine Mammal Health and Stranding Response Program (2009)